Etirf/DronesForHealthcare/README.md

 - ./bin/windows/kafka-topics.bat --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 5 --topic drones-filtered

 3) Start order
-a) To produce and consume
+- To produce and consume
   - producer
   - alertStream
   - consumer
   - sparkAnalysis

-b) For the analysis
+- For the analysis
   - Après sparkQueries

 4) Structure and how the project works